Valeredeterre/pythonProject2022/Readme.md

 #### Special thanks
-Valère and I were really grateful for this Python project, knowing it was the first one that
+Valère and I were really grateful for this Python project, knowing it was our first one.

 #### Contributors